Global Disability Inclusion: From Commitment to Action

 - Gaining the commitment of local champions and managers.

-For organisations which have worked to overcome these challenges the benefits are clear, with over 80 percent reporting improvements for disabled colleagues and customers on a global scale.
+For organizations which have worked to overcome these challenges the benefits are clear, with over 80 percent reporting improvements for disabled colleagues and customers on a global scale.
 Over 90 percent reported senior level buy-in at an early stage to be key in gaining engagement, traction, and stronger accountability at a local level.

 Diane Lightfoot, CEO, Business Disability Forum, said:

 "As recent times have demonstrated, we are living in a global world and there is more need than ever before for businesses to respond to disability inclusion at a corporate-wide level.
-This study shows that businesses are recognising that need, but often face common barriers when responding to it."
+This study shows that businesses are recognizing that need, but often face common barriers when responding to it."

 Lyn Lee, Chief Diversity and Inclusion Officer, Shell, said:

-"While most leaders of organisations will agree that disability inclusion is the right thing to do, there are challenges and barriers which many need to address.
+"While most leaders of organizations will agree that disability inclusion is the right thing to do, there are challenges and barriers which many need to address.
 We hope this research into best practices will create impact collectively through collaboration and partnership, and benefit companies as they develop global strategies to do more for people with disabilities."

 Progress